As they carry out their professional duties, people can be confronted with shocking experiences. As a result, they may develop (serious) complaints.

 If regular treatment is insufficiently effective, more specialized treatment may be more appropriate.
-Foundation Centrum ’45 offers specialist treatment to people with serious job-related complaints.
-Some professions do not have their own occupational healthcare provisions, so GPs tend to refer directly to Foundation Centrum ’45.
+ARQ Centrum’45 offers specialist treatment to people with serious job-related complaints.
+Some professions do not have their own occupational healthcare provisions, so GPs tend to refer directly to ARQ Centrum’45.

 Set-up of the trauma treatment

 The treatment focuses attention on enhancing resilience.
 For instance, by altering daily routines or by restoring social relations.
 The physical consequences of resilience loss are also addressed.
 It is important to learn to feel again when your body is tense or overburdened; if it is, ways are sought to relax again.
 In addition, you will be given trauma treatment.
 Partners are always involved in the treatments.

 Usually, treatment is on an individual basis.
 More information about our outpatient clinic for job-related complaints. [ pdf-51kB]